jsr-p/tabx/README.md

 ### Why not tabularray?

 The reason for using tabular + booktabs instead of tabularray is that tabularray is too slow when compiling.
-Also, tabularray + booktabs is all you need.
+Also, tabular + booktabs is all you need.

 ## License